 Prominent figures in the rebellion included Marsha P. Johnson and Sylvia Rivera, two transgender activists whose enormous contributions to LGBTQ+ activism will be commemorated with an upcoming monument in New York City.
+(There’s currently a bust of Johnson across the Stonewall Inn.)
 During Pride month, parades and marches take place all over the country to celebrate and elevate the history of the LGBTQ+ social movement.

 For a kid-friendly history of the uprising at Stonewall, it might be helpful to read a book together, like Rob Sanders’ “Stonewall: A Building.
 An Uprising.
 A Revolution.”